Ziaul Ahsan

-Ziaul Ahsan (born 4 December 1970) is a former two-star officer of Bangladesh Army and the antecedent director general of National Telecommunication Monitoring Centre.
-Ahsan is notorious for his extrajudicial and enforced disappearance assignments while tenuring at Rapid Action Battalion under the regime of Prime Minister Sheikh Hasina.
+Ziaul Ahsan is a former two-star officer of the Bangladesh Army and the antecedent director general of the National Telecommunication Monitoring Centre.
+Ahsan is known for his alleged extrajudicial and enforced disappearance assignments while tenuring at Rapid Action Battalion under the regime of Prime Minister Sheikh Hasina.
 He was relieved of his duties and detained forthwith after the Student–People's uprising.
-The Daily Amar Desh alleged that he killed a total of 1,030 enforced disappeared persons during his career at the order of Sheikh Hasina.
+The Daily Amar Desh and Mohammad Tajul Islam alleged that he killed a total of 1,030 enforced disappeared persons during his career at the order of Sheikh Hasina.